mudler/LocalAI/README.md

 ```

+Note: The API doesn't inject a default prompt for talking to the model, while the CLI does.
+You have to use a prompt similar to what's described in the standford-alpaca docs: https://github.com/tatsu-lab/stanford_alpaca#data-release.

-Note: You can use a default template for every model in your model path, by creating a corresponding file with the `.tmpl` suffix next to your model.
+You can use a default template for every model present in your model path, by creating a corresponding file with the `.tmpl` suffix next to your model.
 For instance, if the model is called `foo.bin`, you can create a sibiling file, `foo.bin.tmpl` which will be used as a default prompt, for instance this can be used with alpaca:

 ```
 Below is an instruction that describes a task.
 Write a response that appropriately completes the request.